Explained by James J. Rytuba

 On the delineation of permissive tracts

-The permissive tract for quartz-alunite deposits was delineated on the basis of areas of known gold prospects and deposits, Miocene volcanic centers, and areas of shallow cover where buried extensions of volcanic centers may occur.
-Included within the terrane are four deposits at the Middle Buttes volcanic center which had a pre-mining reserve of about 2.4 metric tons of gold (Blaske and others, 1991) and several epithermal gold prospects and quartz-adularia type gold deposits which can be associated with quartz-alunite deposits.
+The permissive tract for Comstock deposits was delineated on the basis of areas of known silver, gold, and barite prospects and deposits, Miocene volcanic centers, and areas of shallow cover where buried extensions of volcanic centers may occur.

 Important examples of this type of deposit